 At the Kenmore Air Express Maintenance Hangar, you don’t have to look hard to notice one of the mechanics is not like the others.
-She is a she.
-And a beautiful she at that.
+She is a she - a talented young mechanic.

 Twenty-six-year-old Jenn McBeth has a dazzling smile, witty personality, and a passion for learning.
 She’s also not afraid of a little grease and a lot of hard work.
 Which is good.
 Because with women making up just 1.7% of the nation's aircraft mechanics, she needs to be tough as nails to get ahead.

 Born and raised in California, Jenn came to Seattle in 2015.
 She made the 20-plus hour drive specifically for Kenmore Air.
 “I packed up everything I own in my Honda Accord and drove north,” she told me over coffee.

 To get her foot in the door, she joined the Kenmore Air family as a part-time mechanic and part-time admin.
 Today, she is a vital member of the maintenance staff – a young mechanic hungry for experience.

 Jenn’s passion for airplanes didn’t begin with the wrench.
 It began with the yoke.

 As a high school student, she was accepted into the Tuskegee Airmen’s Youth Program.
 The Tuskegee Airmen were the first African-Americans to fly and maintain combat aircraft for the United States Military.
 Following the war, the surviving members started youth and scholarship programs to support minority and disadvantage youth.

 It was this program that first exposed Jenn to the world of aviation.
 And it was this program that eventually led her to earn her private pilot’s license.